mfkiwl/DTW_co_processor_front_end/README.md

 # Important Notice!!!
-dtw.py used to test the functionality of the RTL design is from https://github.com/pollen-robotics/dtw
+dtw.py used to test the functionality of the RTL design is from https://github.com/pollen-robotics/dtw And we change the license to GPLv3 because of that.

 # DTW_co_processor_front_end
 Open Source Chip!!!